 While most other states have adopted either the ABA Model Code or ABA Model Rules to govern attorney conduct, the California Supreme Court has adopted an entirely different set of rules, the California Rules of Professional Conduct.
 The conduct of California attorneys is also governed by the California Constitution (art.
 VI, § 9); the State Bar Act (Cal.
 Bus. & Prof. Code §§ 6000 et seq.); state and local ethics opinions; and state and local rules of court.
 The conduct of California judges is governed by the California Code of Judicial Ethics.
 For information on ABA rules, consult the Law Library Research Guide, National Legal Ethics Research Guide.

 Created by the state legislature in 1927, the State Bar is a public corporation within the judicial branch of government, serving as an arm of the California Supreme Court.
 California has a unified, or integrated bar, which means bar membership is mandatory for all attorneys who are licensed to practice law in the state.
-For more information on the State Bar of California, please see The State Bar of California: What Does It Do?
-How Does It Work?
+For more information on the State Bar of California, please see The State Bar of California: Overview.

 The California State Bar has the responsibility of regulating the practice of law in California, including admission to the bar and discipline of attorneys.
 The State Bar is also responsible for enforcing state laws regulating the unlawful practice of law and illegal solicitation of clients (see Cal.
 Bus. & Prof. Code §§ 6125-33, §§ 6150-56).

 The disciplinary process in California consists of a series of investigations by the State Bar.
 If not resolved, the case is eventually forwarded to the State Bar Court, which decides all attorney discipline cases in California.
 Created in 1988, the State Bar Court is an arm of the California Supreme Court.
 Its decisions are subject to discretionary (non-mandatory) review by the California Supreme Court.